BanceDev/lush/README.md

 sh install.sh
 ```

-To update Lunar Shell pull the repo and run the install script again.
+To update Lunar Shell pull the repo/download the newest release and then run the install script again.

 ## Lua Shell Scripting